About our LAN 3 Radiology Training Network

-Trainees will be required to undertake 4 x 3 month rotations to other LAN 3 sites to gain Radiological work experience, in a variety of metropolitan (eg. POWH, STG, STV, LH) and also rural and/or private settings (eg. Regional Imaging and Wollongong), as per RANZCR requirements.
+Trainees will be required to undertake 4 x 3 month rotations to other LAN 3 sites to gain Radiological work experience, in a variety of metropolitan (eg. POWH, STG, STV, LH) and also rural and/or private settings (eg. Wollongong), as per RANZCR requirements.

-LAN 3 rotations may include both general rotations (for 2nd or 3rd year trainees) or systems-focused rotation (for 4th or 5th year trainees).
+LAN 3 rotations may include both general rotations (for 2nd or 3rd year trainees) or sub-specialty rotation (for 4th or 5th year trainees).

 Trainees will also be required to complete all other RANZCR assessments and prerequisites including: